zhijieshi/cse3666/misc/myhdl.md

 (venv3) PS P:\venv3\Scripts>
 ```

-Go ahead to install myHDL package in this environment.
+Go ahead to install MyHDL package in this environment.
 Remember to activate the
 virtual environment before you run any Python scripts that depend on the
 environment.